unjs/unstorage/docs/content/2.drivers/vercel-kv.md

----
-title: Vercel KV
+# Vercel KV

-description: Store data in a Vercel KV Store.
+Store data in a Vercel KV Store.
----

 ::tip{to="https://vercel.com/docs/storage/vercel-kv"}
 Learn more about Vercel KV.